 Treatment for Loss of Gum Tissue

-A periodontist is the right person to determine the right treatment for a person.
+A periodontist is a right person to determine the right treatment for a person.
 Usually, the treatment will vary based on the severity levels.
 Below are some of the common treatment options…

 If an infection is found in the gum pockets then first treatment a dentist will resort is medications or antibiotics.
 Some of the medication include – topical antibiotic gel, antiseptic chips, enzyme suppressants, and antimicrobial mouthwash.

 In the worst cases of receding gums, surgery can be suggested by the dentist.
 Well, there are two types of surgeries – grafting and flap surgery.
-Flap surgery is used other treatment fail.
-In this procedure, the periodontist lists up the gums and performs deep cleaning to remove bacterial, plaque and tartar.
+Flap surgery is used other treatments fail.
+In this procedure, the periodontist lists up the gums and performs a deep cleaning to remove bacteria, plaque and tartar.
 Once the procedure is completed, periodontist put back the gums in place.
-In some cases, teeth may still appear longer after the flap surgery but the gums will be actually fitted much closely for enhanced support.
+In some cases, teeth may still appear long after the flap surgery but the gums will be actually fitted much closely for enhanced support.
 In grafting procedure, the periodontist will either place a piece of bone/tissue or synthetic particle to boost the gum re-growth.
-But remember that, either of these procedure may not be successful over long term if proper oral care is not taken considered.
+But remember that, either of these procedures may not be successful over the long term if proper oral care is not taken considered.

 How to Prevent Gum Diseases?

-- Make sure to brush 2 times in a day.
-It is better to use a fluoride toothpaste for good results.
-These toothpastes have anti-gingivitis enzymes which gently neutralize the bacteria that are trapped around the gum line.
+- Make sure to brush 2 times a day.
+It is better to use fluoride toothpaste for good results.
+These kinds of toothpaste have anti-gingivitis enzymes which gently neutralize the bacteria that are wrapped around the gum line.